MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/authentication-concepts.md

 - [LTPA](../websphere-ltpa-based-authentication/)

 ### Scope
-A **scope** is a space-separated list of **scope elements**.
+A `scope` is a space-separated list of **scope elements**.
 A scope is used to protect a resource (see later).

 ### Scope Element
+Scope element is a keyword that indicates which `SecurityChecks` are being used to protect the resource.

+###Scope Mapping
-By default, the scope elements you write in your *scope* are matched to a **SecurityCheck** with the same name.
+By default, the scope elements you write in your *scope* are matched to a `SecurityCheck` with the same name.

-Optionally, at the application level, you can also map a **scope element** to a different SecurityCheck.
-Specifically, you can map it to a list of zero or more SecurityChecks.
+Optionally, at the application level, you can also map a **scope element** to a different `SecurityCheck`.
+Specifically, you can map it to a list of zero or more `SecurityChecks`.
 This can be useful if you want to protect a resource differently depending on which application is trying to access it.

 ## Protecting resources